munificent/game-programming-patterns/book/component.markdown

 * **By modifying the container object's state:**

-     *  *It keeps the components decoupled.* When our `InputComponent` set Bj&oslash;rn's velocity and the PhysicsComponent later used it, the two components had no idea that the other even existed.
-For all they knew, Bj&oslash;rn's velocity could have changed through black magic.
+     *  *It keeps the components decoupled.* When our `InputComponent` set Bjørn's velocity and the PhysicsComponent later used it, the two components had no idea that the other even existed.
+For all they knew, Bjørn's velocity could have changed through black magic.

      *  *It requires any information that components need to share to get